monster-cookie/starfield-modding-notes/LoadOrder.md

 ### Procedural Generation (PCM for example)

-Procedural Generation rules when linked to mods cause cause planets to render incorrectly or even fail to load if rules with form IDs are changed to new IDs.
+Procedural Generation rules when linked to mods cause planets to render incorrectly or even fail to load if rules with form IDs are changed to new IDs.
 Other then the Cell Reset rules PCM needs a new universe for change to safely apply.

 ### Biomes